Mingzefei/cookiecutter-science/README.md

 ├── AUTHORS.md
 ├── LICENSE
 ├── README.md
-├── bin                <- Your compiled model code can be stored here (not tracked by git) ├── config             <- Configuration files, e.g., for doxygen or for your model if needed ├── data
+├── Makefile           <- Makefile for this programs, e.g., get_data, clean, etc., or any commands ├── backup             <- Data and results can be backuped here (tracked by git) ├── bin                <- Your compiled model code can be stored here (not tracked by git) ├── config             <- Configuration files, e.g., for doxygen or for your model if needed ├── data